kemo125331/Chrome-installer/README.md

 # Chrome-installer
-It fully download and install the latested chrome without need to open IE/Edge...
+download and install the latested chrome Bec. i am lazy as f--k